House Ways and Means Committee Releases ‘Chairman’s Mark’ of Federal Tax Reform PlanPrint PDF

 As the bill moves forward, the Senate is positioned to use budget reconciliation to advance the bill without the risk of a Democratic filibuster.
 The framework for the budget reconciliation process is included in the recently-passed budget resolution, and permits the bill to add $1.5 trillion to the deficit over 10 years (in current form, Brady has stated that the bill would increase the deficit by $1.51 trillion over 10 years).
 While the bill itself will certainly generate debate and controversy, it is likely to remain on a highly aggressive timetable, as President Trump has stated repeatedly that he expects to sign the tax bill by the end of the year.
 We will keep you apprised of significant developments as they materialize.

-This advisory was prepared by Elizabeth Norman, a partner in Nutter’s Tax Department, with contributions from Susan Repetti, a partner in the firm’s Private Client Department, and Crescent Moran Chasteen, Of Counsel in the firm’s Tax Department.
+This advisory was prepared by Susan Repetti, a partner in the firm’s Private Client Department, and members of the firm’s Tax Department.
 Nutter’s Tax Department will be monitoring these legislative developments as they unfold.
 Learn more about current proposals by contacting a member of our Tax Department.
 For information about wealth transfer tax proposals, please contact a member of Nutter’s Private Client Department.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.